redhat-developer/service-binding-operator/docs/roadmap.md

 * Projection of binding information in both PodSpec and non-PodSpec based workloads.

 ### Security
-* Avoiding escalation of privilege.
+* Avoiding escalation of privileges.
 * Narrow down the service account privileges.

 ### Release & Packaging